 - Contact Us

-Energen Corporation, headquartered in Birmingham, is a growing oil and gas exploration and production company complemented by a single-state natural gas utility.
+Birmingham-based Energen Corporation is a growing oil and gas exploration and production company complemented by its legacy natural gas utility, Alagasco.